I Was Hit By A Car

 After we hugged again, and I‘d promised her I would let her know how I was doing, I finished my walk home, thrilled to be able to actually be walking home.
 Each step felt like a miracle.

-But while I was standing there just off the curb in front of the car that had stopped for me, a woman in a pest control company van blew right past me, close enough that I could see she was staring intently into her lap, into her phone, her other hand barely on the wheel.
-I stood there frozen, realizing she’d never even know she hadn’t seen me.
-And then I fucking lost it.
+But while I was standing there in front of the car that had stopped for me, a woman in a pest control company van blew right past me, close enough that I could see she was staring intently down into her phone, which was on her lap, her other hand barely on the wheel.
+I stood there frozen in fear.
+I realized that she’d not only hadn’t seen me, she’d never even know it.

 ~A woman with her dog on a long training leash saw me approaching them while riding my bike on the Eastern Trail, and let it wander right into my path anyway, forcing me to slam on my brakes so hard I thought I was going ass over teakettle for sure.
 She said nothing,